 What does that mean?

-Students assigned to community reporting will work on one of two beats: South LA, or USC.
+Students assigned to community reporting will work on one of two beats: South LA, or Global City.
 Their work will be seen either on Annenberg Media or Intersections South LA outlets.

 Why are we doing this?

 Community Reporting shifts are designed to help students develop reporting skills by working on developing stories and sources for both short turn-around news and longer-term projects.